dexiouz/100DaysOfCode/README.md

 #The "this" keyword
 Simply put, the "this" keyword is used to refer to the object where it is used.
 Thats all for now about the this keyword.
 Here's what I mean.
-Recall in our describe() method, we kept repeating "chideraLaptop.something" etc. Thats bad practice.
+Recall in our "describe() method", we kept repeating "chideraLaptop.something" etc. Thats bad practice.
 Yeah.
 Instead of using the object name, we use the "this" keyword.
-So our describe should be smething like this.
+So our "describe method" should be smething like this.
 ```js
   let chideraLaptop = {
     //properties of this laptop